vincedgy/aws-sam-webpack-typescript/README.md

 ![](http://img.over-blog-kiwi.com/0/86/02/84/20140708/ob_620f9a_mo5.png)

-In Visual Studio Code, do clic on the Debugging section, add a the generated configuration from ```.aws-sam/.vscode/launch.json```
+In Visual Studio Code, do clic on the Debugging section and found the right config for your function.

-This comes from ```aws-sam-webpack-plugin```  automatically for each lambdas.
+The plugin as created it automatically for you !

+You're debugging...

+the breakpoint stops...

-You debug, the breakpoint stops, you see the variables...
+you see the variables...

 # it's working !